klee166/468-MT/final-project/README.md

 **—Collaborated with [Sarah Watanabe](https://github.com/swatana3).**
 ### Introduction

-Translating social media text is a challenge, currently in Machine Translation, user generated content(UGC) is 1.highly noisy, 2. domain unrestricted (anyone anywhere can be there) 3.user-centric (users are given more flexiblilty and choices) 4.generated in high volume 5. focued on knowledge and context sharing at the expense of grammatical, spelling, and other linguistic errors.
-Therefore, our challenges lies in being able to create a machine translation system that is 1.large-scale and (as close as possible to) real-time data management, 2) will preserve the meaning of words and 3) handle errors in linguistics and in canonical writing (verbs, grammers, typos, wrong punctuation, unstructured syntax).
+Currently in Machine Translation, translating social media text is a challenge.
+User generated content(UGC) is 1.highly noisy, 2. domain unrestricted (anyone anywhere can be there) 3.user-centric (users are given more flexiblilty and choices) 4.generated in high volume 5. focused on knowledge and context sharing at the expense of grammatical, spelling, and other linguistic errors.
+Therefore, our challenges lies in being able to create a machine translation system that is 1.large-scale and as close to real-time as possible in data management, 2. will preserve the meaning of words, and 3. handle errors in linguistics and in canonical writing (verbs, grammers, typos, wrong punctuation, unstructured syntax).

 ### Chosing a translation model